Transient global amnesia: Progression of a TGA event

-There is also evidence that the victim is aware that something is not quite right, even though they can't pinpoint it.
-Persons suffering from the attack may vocalize signs that 'they just lost their memory', or that they believed they had a stroke, although they aren't aware of the other signs that they are displaying.
-The main sign of this condition is the repetitive actions of something that is not usually repeated.

 Causes

 The underlying cause of TGA remains enigmatic.
 The leading hypotheses are some form of epileptic event, a problem with blood circulation around, to or from the brain, or some kind of migraine-like phenomenon.
 The differences are sufficiently meaningful that transient amnesia may be considered a heterogeneous clinical syndrome with multiple etiologies, corresponding mechanisms, and differing prognoses.

 Precipitating events

 TGA attacks are associated with some form of precipitating event in at least one-third of cases.
 The most commonly cited precipitating events include vigorous exercise (including sexual intercourse), swimming in cold water or enduring other temperature changes, and emotionally traumatic or stressful events.
 There are reports of TGA-like conditions following certain medical procedures and disease states.
 One study reports two cases of familial incidence (in which two members of the same family experienced TGA), out of 114 cases considered.
 This indicates the possibility that there could be a slight familial incidence.

 If the definition of a precipitating event is widened to include events days or weeks earlier, and to take in emotionally stressful burdens such as money worries, attending a funeral or exhaustion due to overwork or unusual childcare responsibilities, a large majority, over 80%, of TGA attacks are said to correlate with precipitating events.

 The role of psychological co-factors has been addressed by some research.
 It is the case that people in a state of TGA exhibit measurably elevated levels of anxiety and/or depression.
 Emotional instability may leave some people vulnerable to stressful triggers and thus be associated with TGA.
 Individuals who have experienced TGA, compared with similar people with TIA, are more likely to have some kind of emotional problem (such as depression or phobias) in their personal or family history or to have experienced some kind of phobic or emotionally challenging precipitating event.